csharpfritz/Fritz.StaticWeb/TestSite/posts/1-FirstPost.md

 ---
-draft: false
+draft: true
-title: First Post
+title: First post!
 ---

 This is my first post